xvadim/ios_dev/README.md

 # ios_dev
-Codelabs for the course iOS development
+Codelabs for a ObjC development course

 How to work: